dunkelrot/doc-CC/README.md

 A closed list code segment has a set of entries.
 Each entry has a name and can have a value.
 In case a value is not provided the value will equal the name.

-Each entry can hold a filter which limits the available entries at subsequent code list segments.
+Each entry can hold a filter which limits the available entries at subsequent code list segments depending on the selected value.

-The filter works more or less like this:
+The filter works like this:

 * entries with an ID of 0 pass a filter always
 * otherwise only those values which match all filters are displayed

-Which segment a filters modifies is defined via the "segment" attribute of a filter.
+Which code segment a filters modifies is defined via the "segment" attribute of a filter.
 The array "allowedIds" contains all allowed IDs for the entries within the referenced segment.
-Which subsequent segment shall be filtered is defined via the segment attribute which must hold the name of the targeted segment.

 The filter mechanism is flexible but can lead to unexpected results :D

-Note that the ID of an entry has NO special meaning for the client besides:
+Note that the ID of an entry has NO special meaning for the DC-client besides:

 * an ID of 0 passes a filter always
 * the ID should match with the filter definitions